coderkei/akmenu-next-docs/README.md

 Documentation for AKMenu-Next.
 Originally hosted on [Sanrax Flashcart Guides](https://github.com/Sanrax/flashcart-guides).

 ## Contributing
-If you'd like to see a cart or specific piece of info added, you may create an issue with the request, or fork the repository and then submit a pull request for me to approve.
+If you'd like to add or change anything here you may create an issue with the request, or fork the repository and then submit a pull request for me to approve.
 Any help is welcome!

 This site uses Material-MKDocs as the base.
 The website is generated from all `.md` files found in the `docs` directory.
 To edit the contents of a page on the site, simply open and edit the corresponding markdown file.